AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign.md

 ## Exported data {#exported-data}

-For [!DNL Adobe Campaign] destinations, Platform creates a tab-delimited `.txt` or `.csv` file in the storage location that you provided.
+For [!DNL Adobe Campaign] destinations, [!DNL Platform] creates a tab-delimited `.txt` or `.csv` file in the storage location that you provided.
 For more information about the files, see [Email Marketing destinations and Cloud storage destinations](../../ui/activate-destinations.md#esp-and-cloud-storage) in the segment activation tutorial.

 ## Set up data import into Adobe Campaign {#import-data-into-campaign}